wp-plugins/admin-commenters-comments-count/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Bugfix for notices when non-standard comment types are present (by explicitly supporting pingbacks and trackbacks, and ignoring non-standard comment types)
+* CSS tweak to prevent top of comment bubble from being clipped
+* Prefix class name with 'c2c_'
+* Add version() to return plugin version
+* Note compatibility through WP 3.3+
+* Fix typo in readme.txt
+* Update screenshot-3
+* Add link to plugin directory page to readme.txt
+* Update copyright date (2012)

 = 1.1.3 =
 * Properly encode emails in links to commenter's comments listing (fixes bug where a '+' in email prevented being able to see their listing)